mitchchn/mitchchn.github.io/_posts/2014-05-14-os-x-terminal.md

 If you point `open` at a file instead, it will try to load the file with its associated GUI application.
 For instance, `open screenshot.png` on an image should open the image in Preview.
 You can use the flag `-a` to choose the application, or `-e` to open the file in TextEdit.

 Running `open` on a directory will take you straight to that directory in a Finder window.
-This is especially useful for bringing up the current directory, by typing `open .`.
+This is especially useful for bringing up the current directory by typing `open .`

 Remember that the integration between Finder and Terminal goes both ways -- if you drag a file from Finder into a Terminal window, its full path gets pasted into the command line.